 Blog, Events & News

-Recent attacks on UK takeaway firms are highlighting the evolving security threat of business logic exploits.
+Recent attacks on UK takeaway firms like Just Eat and Deliveroo are highlighting the evolving security threat of business logic exploits.

 Did you see this headline hit the news a few weeks ago?
 No?
 That’s because, despite this statement being an accurate description of events, it wasn’t the angle the media chose when UK takeaway providers, Just Eat and Deliveroo became the targets of a mass credential stuffing attack.

 A rising number of big brands are affected by compromised credentials, and tackling the threat requires a fundamental shift in how businesses think about security.

 In the instance of Just Eat and Deliveroo, customer accounts were taken over to access credits and fraudulently place food orders, and yet, both food chains stated there was no suggestion of a security breach involving their own data.

 How was Just Eat and Deliveroo customer accounts taken over?